 Temperatures have started to soar all around us, summer is at its peak.
 Besides being overall exhausting, the scorching heat combined with excessive sweating is also an invitation for heat rash in babies.
-It can be a cause for major discomfort for your baby as well as you.
+It can be a cause of major discomfort for your baby as well as you.

 Heat rash Symptoms?

-If you observe any other severe symptoms, like fever, sore throat, pus, infected rash, or if the rash persists for a longer time, you should seek medical attention at the earliest.
+If you observe any other severe symptoms, like fever, sore throat, pus, or infected rash, or if the rash persists for a longer time, you should seek medical attention at the earliest.

 Why is heat rash caused in babies?

 Heat rash is caused when sweat gets trapped under the skin.
 Typically, when sweat remains in contact with the skin for a long period of time on hot and humid days, the sweat ducts become clogged, resulting in a heat rash.
 This can happen if your baby is overdressed — the extra layers of clothing can make it difficult for sweat to escape.
-Non-breathable, synthetic fabrics, and tight-fitting uncomfortable clothes can also lead to a similar situation.
+Non-breathable, synthetic fabrics and tight-fitting uncomfortable clothes can also lead to a similar situation.

 How long can heat rash last?

 Since a baby’s skin is not able to regulate temperatures as well as an adult’s, and because it has a higher base temperature, it is more prone to heat rash and other types of rashes.
 But a heat rash usually goes away on its own, in around 2 to 3 days.
-With proper treatment you can make your baby’s heat rash clear up faster.
+With proper treatment, you can make your baby’s heat rash clear up faster.

 How do you get rid of heat rash?